SyncfusionExamples/Create-a-Document-Editor-in-a-Blazor-Server-Application/README.md

 Render pages on demand so that large documents are loaded instantly with minimal memory consumption.

 ### Open, edit, and save
-The Blazor Word Processor introduces a new native file format called Syncfusion Document Text (*.sfdt).
+The Blazor Word Processor introduces a new native file format called Syncfusion&reg; Document Text (*.sfdt).
 It helps maintain document importing and exporting purely inon the client -side.

 #### Microsoft Word-compatible
 Open Word documents (DOCX, WordML, DOC, RTF, TXT).